 - Photography is your primary reason for buying a smartphone.
 We recommend waiting until Samsung solves its photography issues.
 Right now, iPhone is better, period.

 Buying a Galaxy S20 FE?
 Get Protected with an Upsie Extended Warranty

 If you’re about to bring home a shiny new Galaxy S20 FE, congratulations!
 It’s a sensible yet attractive choice in the Android lineup, and one of the best at this price tier.

 Here’s one piece of advice: Don’t risk damaging your investment.
 Accidents happen, and phones shatter all the time.
 You’re always only one mistake away from a completely unusable phone.

 - Battery or power failure

 - Wifi or Bluetooth failure

-If your device cannot be effectively repaired, Upsie will replace your device at full cost.
+If your device cannot be effectively repaired on the first claim, Upsie will replace your device at full cost.